Fleming Island, Florida

 Fleming Island is an unincorporated community and census-designated place (CDP) in Clay County, Florida, United States.
 It is located 21 mi southwest of downtown Jacksonville, on the western side of the St. Johns River, off US 17.
-As of the 2010 census the Fleming Island CDP had a population of 27,126.
+As of the 2020 census the Fleming Island CDP had a population of 29,142, up from 27,126 at the 2010 census.
+It is part of the Jacksonville, Florida Metropolitan Statistical Area.
 Fleming Island's ZIP code became 32003 in 2004, giving it a different code from Orange Park, the incorporated town to the north.